Conseils

 Black

-For a graphic and modern look, touches of black (table legs, light fixtures, frames) will create a strong and elegant contrast with the orange.
+For a graphic and modern look, touches of black (table legs, light fixtures, frames) will create a strong and elegant contrast with orange.

 Textures are essential to give life and character to your decor, especially with a strong color like orange.

-• Curtains: Choose curtains that complement the ambiance: linen for lightness, velvet for luxury, or sheer curtains to maximize light.
+• Curtains: choose curtains that complement the ambiance: linen for lightness, velvet for luxury, or sheer curtains to maximize light.

-The light atmosphere: enhance your orange sofa
+The lighting ambiance: enhancing your orange sofa

-Light is a key factor in highlighting your orange sofa.
+Lighting is a key factor in highlighting your orange sofa.

-• Natural light: Orange glows beautifully in daylight.
+• Natural light: orange glows beautifully in daylight.
 Position your sofa to take full advantage of it.

 Decorative accessories: the personalized finishing touch

-• Coffee table: a light wood coffee table will enhance a Scandinavian style, one in black metal and glass for an industrial look, or one in marble for a touch of elegance.
+• Coffee table: a light wood coffee table will enhance a Scandinavian style, one in black metal and glass for an industrial look, or in marble for a touch of elegance.

 FAQs Article